My blogging career: questions, and my answers

 Question 3: What has the experience been like?

 Answer: Challenging but rewarding ($$$); interesting, self-satisfying and entertaining.
-I earned my first $10 from a website I blogged on in January, 2012.
+I earned my first $10 from a website I joined in January, 2012, after blogging for 2 months.
 Since then, I’ve written—and even edited—for quite a number of websites and clients.
 I got a regular job in May, 2012, and in less than 2 years, while I was doing the job, I started earning at least $1000 per month from online freelance writing; at certain times it was much higher than that.

 It’s exciting to earn that amount of money (which you might say is little) while living in a poverty-stricken and corrupt nation.
-Convert $1000 to Naira, and you won’t get anything less than 320,000 Naira.
+Convert $1000 to Naira, and you won’t get anything less than 320,000 Naira—as at the time this article was written.
 No Ph.D holder (and probably professor) in my country earns that amount of money as salary from the government or any university/academic institution.

 Question 4: Have you learnt anything?